Abdul Razzaq (cricketer): Indian Cricket League

-England County Cricket
+English county cricket

 He has also played at the English county level for Middlesex, Worcestershire and Surrey.
 He joined Surrey in June 2008 on a short-term contract to play in the Twenty20 Cup.
 He helped Surrey win against Sussex by scoring 39 runs from 19 balls.
-Despite his short period at The Oval, Razzaq became a favourite player amongst Surrey supporters.
+Despite his short period at The Oval, Abdul Razzaq became a favourite player amongst Surrey supporters.

-In March 2010 Razzaq signed for Hampshire County Cricket Club as one of their four overseas players for the English domestic Twenty20 competition.
+In March 2010 Abdul Razzaq signed for Hampshire County Cricket Club as one of their four overseas players for the English domestic Twenty20 competition.
 He played a starring role in their victory against Somerset on finals day at Hampshire's home ground, the Rose Bowl.

-Razzaq signed for Leicestershire County Cricket Club as their second overseas players for the English domestic Friends Life t20.
+Abdul Razzaq signed for Leicestershire County Cricket Club as their second overseas players for the English domestic Friends Life t20.
 At the 2011 Friends Life t20 he again played for the winning team, this time as a Leicestershire player, against Somerset on the finals day.
 He also played in both Leicestershire's games in the Champions League T20s, but was unable to help Leicestershire through the qualification stage.
 He has signed for Staffordshire club Hem Heath for the 2014 Season.

+Playing style

+Batting

+As a batter, Abdul Razzaq was cast primarily as a middle-order player but proved adaptable higher up, supplying clean, straight hitting and the temperament to close innings.
+Early assessments noted that he could be promoted to accelerate or stabilize, with a method built on a compact base rather than slogging; his ability to “bat well higher up for Pakistan” made him a flexible option in one-day sides and a useful counterpuncher in Tests.

+In 2005, The Wisden Cricketer magazine polled 20 leading international bowlers, including Brett Lee and Muttiah Muralitharan, to name the most feared batsmen in ODIs.
+Adam Gilchrist was voted first, while Abdul Razzaq ranked 9th, notably ahead of Ricky Ponting (10th), underscoring his standing as a destructive lower-order hitter.

+Beyond his big hitting, Abdul Razzaq could grind in Tests: he batted seven hours for 87 against Walsh and Ambrose in Guyana, six hours for 72 in the next Test, and scored a Test hundred from No. 3 against England, notwithstanding the notorious 76-ball 4 at the MCG against Australia.
+His most celebrated rearguard came versus India at Mohali (2005): coming in late on day four with Pakistan effectively 39 for 6, Razzaq paired with Kamran Akmal for 56.1 overs, adding 184 to save the match; Akmal made a counterattacking maiden century while Razzaq held the line for nearly six hours.

+Abdul Razzaq is the only ODI batsman to have occupied all batting positions, from opener (No. 2) to No. 11.